 - UT Select Delta Dental (Enhanced): ~$60/month (most comprehensive)

 - Dental HMO: ~$10/month (very basic and not accepted by some providers)

-*$260 = Amount due no later than 5 PM on Sept.
-3rd, the fourth class day
+$0 = Amount due no later than 5 PM on August 31, the fourth class day of Fall 2015

 This process repeats each semester of employment.

-*International students will additionally owe the $100/semester ISSS fee + $25/semester emergency medical evacuation fee.
+International students: each semester you will owe the $125/semester ISSS fee + $40/semester emergency medical evacuation fee, which are charged to the tuition bill.
 International students must additionally claim their insurance waivers each semester to remove those charges from the tuition bill.